 Helen studied Law before continuing to postgraduate research in Corporate Merger Law at the University of Birmingham.
 Born in Cardiff, Helen has lived in the North West for a significant period of her career.
 Before moving to South Wales, Helen held senior positions at the University of Central Lancashire and at the University of Cumbria, as well as gaining extensive experience in quality assurance through a secondment to the QAA.

-Professor Mark E. Smith is the President and Vice-Chancellor of the University of Southampton, joining on 1 October 2019 from Lancaster University where he was Vice-Chancellor for eight years.
-He plays roles in various sector bodies including the current Chair of UCEA, the Financial Sustainability Strategy Group for Higher Education, Graduate Prospects and HECSU boards.
+Professor Mark E. Smith is the President and Vice-Chancellor of the University of Southampton, having joined on 1 October 2019 from Lancaster University where he was Vice-Chancellor for eight years.
+He plays a role in various sector bodies including the current Chair of UCEAthe employers’ association for universities.
 Mark is also a member of the HESA and HEFCW Boards, chairing the latter’s Research Wales Committee.
 He is the Senior Independent Member of the Council of the EPSRC, a Council member of the All-Party Parliamentary University Group and a Trustee and Board Member of Jisc.
 Mark chaired the national review of A-level content 2013-14.
 He is also a Professor of Magnetic Resonance, a Member of the Ampère Society’s Prize Committee and a Fellow of the Institute of Physics.
-Mark was awarded a CBE in 2019 for his services to Higher Education and Research.
+Mark was awarded a CBE in 2019 for his services to Research and Higher Education.